ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 }
 ```

-The type modules provide types for a specific components or data sources, the new schema stitching engine, for instance, will use type modules to provide types to the schema.
+Type modules provide types for specific components or data sources; for instance, the new schema stitching engine will use type modules to provide types to the schema.

-A type module consists o an event `TypesChanged` and a method `CreateTypesAsync`. `CreateTypesAsync` is called by the schema building process to provide the types for the module.
-Whenever the types change of a module, the module can trigger `TypesChanged` which will phase out the current schema and create a new schema instance.
-The Hot Chocolate server will ensure that old request are still finished of against the old schema representation while new request are already routed to the new schema with the applied type changes.
+A type module consists of an event `TypesChanged` and a method `CreateTypesAsync`. `CreateTypesAsync` is called by the schema building process to create types for a new schema instance.
+Whenever something changes for a type module, like the underlying database structure, the `TypesChanged` event can be triggered to tell Hot Chocolate that it needs to phase out the old schema and phase in a new schema with the changed types of this module.
+The Hot Chocolate server will ensure that running requests are still completed against the old schema while new requests are routed to the new schema instance that contains the updated types.

-In essence `ITypeModule` will take away the complexity of providing a dynamic schema with Hot Chocolate.
+Essentially, `ITypeModule` will remove the complexity of providing a dynamic schema with hot-reload functionality.

-But we not only introduced this new interface to provide type we also opened up our lower-level configuration API which now lets you create types in a very easy way from a Json file or what have you.
+But we not only introduced this new interface to provide types, but we also opened up our lower-level configuration API, which now lets you create types straightforwardly from a Json file or what have you.

 ```csharp
 public async ValueTask<IReadOnlyCollection<ITypeSystemMember>> CreateTypesAsync(